turingschool-examples/se_task_manager_rails/README.md

 Open up [Postman](http://www.postman.com/downloads/) which you should have installed over intermission.

-In postman, make the same two requests you have been making in your browser.
+In Postman, make the same two requests you have been making in your browser.

 GET /localhost:3000/api/v1/tasks

 ![Postman Get All Tasks](./images/postman_get_all_tasks.png)

 GET /localhost:3000/api/v1/tasks/2

 ![Postman Get One Task](./images/postman_get_one_task.png)

 While you can make GET requests in your browser, it's often easier to see what's happening in Postman.